E-M-McCormick/leni/README.md

-To generate `lavaan` syntax, users can either use predefined functions like the quadratic in [Cudeck & du Toit (2002)]() or cubic from [McCormick (2023)]() using the code below, or input their own custom target function with a list of parameters in `theta`.
+To generate `lavaan` syntax, users can either use predefined functions like the quadratic in [Cudeck & du Toit (2002)]() or cubic from [McCormick (2023)]() using the code below, or input their own custom target function with a list of parameters in `theta` (see in second example).

+### Pre-defined Target Functions

+The syntax below generates syntax pre-defined nonlinear functions for quadratic and cubic polynomials.
+Note that the user can control the number of time points with the `number_obs` and `spacing` arguments.
+Note that for uneven spacing, include a vector of time between adjacent observations.

 ``` r
 quadratic_syntax <- leni_sem(target_fx = "quadratic", number_obs = 5, spacing = 2)